 In the spring of 2014, as national political and media attention increasingly focused on Sexual Assault on college campuses, Harvard President Drew Faust committed to improving the University's prevention efforts.
 Faust convened a Task Force on the Prevention of Sexual Assault, which in turn requested additional staffing for OSAPR.
 By Fall 2014, OSAPR welcomed four additional staff positions.

-The office now includes the Director, Associate Director, Survivor Advocate, Community Advocate, Education Specialist, and Administrative Assistant.
+The office now includes the Director, Associate Director, Survivor Advocate, Community Advocate, Education Specialist, and Administrative Coordinator.
 As a result of increased capacity and University support, educational programming is now available to all students, staff, and faculty.
 OSAPR's goal is to work collaboratively with the community to develop culturally-competent, public health prevention models, from an anti-oppression framework.
 OSAPR's work with survivors continues to be a priority with a 24-hr hotline and trauma-informed counseling.